top of page

 The RPA family envisions a school community where:

-• Every child has access to a rich, rigorous, and foundational curriculum,
+• Every child experiences success in a rich, rigorous, and foundational curriculum,

 • Every child receives the appropriate amount of time and support for mastery of content,

-• Every child experiences a safe and consistent setting that allows for exploration and calls for personal responsibility, and
+• Every child experiences a safe and consistent setting that calls for personal responsibility, and

 • All RPA families feel a unique and fulfilling sense of ownership and pride in their child’s education, school, and community.